When Does registration for spring 2015 begin?

 - Go to the Office of the Registrar before the end of the add period to register your preference for pass/fail grading.

-In Search for Classes, there is a Course Attribute field that allows you to search for Core classes, activity classes, new courses, and study-abroad classes (for Puget Sound programs such as Pac-Rim).
+In Search for Classes, there is a Course Attribute field that allows you to search for Core classes, activity classes, new courses, courses within Interdisciplinary Programs and study-abroad classes (for Puget Sound programs such as Pac-Rim).
 To search for all classes satisfying a specific Core category, choose Core in the Course Attribute field and the specific category (e.g., Connections) in the Course Attribute Value field.
+To search for courses that are included in an Interdisciplinary Program, select Interdisciplinary Program in the Course Attribute field and the specific program (e.g. African American Studies) in the Course Attribute Value field.

 Need to change advisor or change/declare your major or minor?

 To your change advisor or change/declare a major or minor, you must complete the Change of Major, Minor, and Advisor Form and submit it to the Office of Academic Advising in Howarth 114.
 See more information on declaring a major/minor or selecting an advisor.